folio-org/okapi/doc/guide.md

 implementations, for example a module to edit and list users could be extended by a module that manages users and passwords.
 It would have actual code to handle creating and updating users, but could redirect requests to list and get users to the simpler user module.
+If a handler (or a filter) is marked as a redirect, it must also have a redirectPath to tell where to redirect to.

 Most requests will likely be of type `request-response`, which is the most powerful but potentially also most inefficient type, since it